As you may have guessed, there are several file systems serving the cluster.

 $HOME is mounted on all nodes in the cluster (all nodes see the same $HOME file system).

 Within jobs, the variable $TMPDIR points to local storage available directly on each node.
-Whenever local storage is needed, $TMPDIR should be used.
+Whenever local storage is needed, such as when you are handling thousands of files hitting your $BIGWORK inode limit, $TMPDIR should be used.

 Please note: As soon as a job finishes, all data stored under $TMPDIR will be deleted automatically.